Main Nintendo Continuity:

-"Excuse me, everybody!
-I just closed the peanut butter jar on my tie.
-Can somebody help me?"Princess Peach's dim-witted father, who is mentioned in the English version of the instruction book for the original Super Mario Bros., but never seen in the games.
-He does appear in the Valiant comics as well as the Nintendo Adventure Books.Tropes associated with the Mushroom King:
+Princess Toadstool's father mentioned in some versions of the original storyline for Super Mario Bros., but never seen in the games.
+He does appear in the Valiant comics as well as the Nintendo Adventure Books, where he's also called King Toadstool.

-WoosterThe "royal mushroom assistant" (contrasting Toad's job as the "royal mushroom retainer"), which unfortunately means he does just about everything for the king rather than the princess.
+WoosterThe "chief mushroom assistant" (contrasting Toad's job as the "royal mushroom retainer"), which unfortunately means he does just about everything for the king rather than the princess.

 - Fake Defector: Wooster appears to pull a Face–Heel Turn in one comic, but instead he was just stuffing Bowser and his minions so much they all fell asleep for a period of time.

 - The Jeeves: We don't know if he has a British accent or not, but he gives the impression of one.